 - Fresh Lime Juice: No flavor can bring mango to life quite as well as lime.
 It’s a match made in heaven.

-- Salt & Pepper: To bring out the flavors and make them shine.
+- Sea Salt Flakes and Pepper: To bring out the flavors and make them shine.

 This spicy mango salsa comes together easily with just a handful of ingredients.
 Here’s what you need to do: